jahnertz/blender-plugin-auto-output-path/README.md

-# blender-plugin-auto-output-namer
+# Auto Output Path
-A simple control panel for quickly creating a meaningful output paths for blender renders.
+A simple control panel for blender that helps to quickly create a meaningful output path for render output.